recursivetree/seat-inventory/documentation/seat-inventory.md

 ## The Dashboard
 This is the heart of seat-inventory.

-Once you open the dashboard under *Inventory management/Dashboard*, you should see three parts, from top to bottom:
+Besides the workspace selector, once you open the dashboard under *Inventory management/Dashboard*, you should see three parts, from top to bottom:

 1. A location filter.
 More on it later
 2. A row of buttons